-F.7 Permissible Outcome Limit for Microgravity Induced Bone Mineral Loss Performance Standard
+F.8 Permissible Outcome Limit for Microgravity-Induced Bone Mineral Loss Performance Standard

-Bone loss is a consistent finding of space flight and, for a 6-month mission, averages 1 percent loss per month at the lower spine and hip locations.
+Bone loss is a consistent finding of space flight and, for a 6-month mission, averages 1-percent loss per month at the lower spine and hip locations.
 Bone loss does show great variability among individual astronauts and between various bone locations.
 Countermeasures to prevent or mitigate bone loss include exercise, pharmacological agents, and nutrition.
 It is expected that partial gravity missions will have bone loss rates less or equal to those seen on ISS flights.

-The World Health Organization (WHO) defines normal bone mineral density (BMD) as a T-score > -1, osteopenia as a T-score of -1 to -2.5, osteoporosis as a T-score below -2.5, and severe osteoporosis as a T-score below -2.5 in combination with previous fragility fracture.
+The World Health Organization (WHO) defines normal BMD as a T-score above -1, osteopenia as a T-score of -1 to -2.5, osteoporosis as a T-score below -2.5, and severe osteoporosis as a T-score below -2.5 in combination with previous fragility fracture (figure 2, Risk of Hip Fracture in Males using Standardized Total Hip BMD).
+Notably, these guidelines were developed for osteoporosis diagnosis in postmenopausal women and in men age 50 and older.
+Forward work is required to develop clinically meaningful guidelines for astronauts.

-Figure 1-Risk of Hip Fracture in Males Using Standardized Total Hip BMD
+Figure 2-Risk of Hip Fracture in Males using Standardized Total Hip BMD

-World Health Organization Definitions of Osteoporosis Based on Bone Density Levels
+World Health Organization Definitions of Osteoporosis Based on Bone Density Levels Normal.

-Normal.